 The U.S. Department of Transportation (D.O.T.)
 Code of Federal Regulations (49 CFR Parts 100- 185), the International Air Transportation Association (IATA), International Civil Aviation Organization (ICAO) and International Maritime Organization (IMDG) are all factored into the classification and transport of material.

 Proper Shipping Name:

-Classification of substances with multiple hazards must be determined in accordance with the criteria presented in the above-mentioned regulations.
-Due to the various quantities/combinations of materials being shipped at one time, the information above must be determined based on the characteristics of the specific shipment.
+Classification of substances with multiple hazards must be determined in accordance with the criteria presented in the regulations mentioned above.
+Due to the various quantities and combinations of materials being shipped at one time, the information above must be determined based on the characteristics of the specific shipment.

 15. REGULATORY INFORMATION

 SARA SECTION 302 (40 CFR 355.30): N

 SARA SECTION 313 (40 CFR 372.65): N OSHA PROCESS SAFETY (29 CFR 1910.119): N